Skip to main content

 • Supported site hierarchy: Single standalone primary site

-• Windows Permissions: The user that will be use to authenticate will need to be in the DomainUsers Group + Remote Desktop Users.
+• Windows Permissions: The user that will be used to authenticate will need to be in the DomainUsers Group + Remote Desktop Users.

-• SCCM Permissions: Full Administration to the Domain group which the user is part of.
+• SCCM Permissions: Full Administration to the Domain group the user is part of.

 How to configure SCCM connector